Strategizing at Speed: A Learned Model Predictive Game for Multi-Agent Drone Racing: Model Predictive Techniques for Autonomous Racing

 \textbf{Remark on notation:} Throughout this document we use superscripts to index players and subscripts to index time.
 Omission of one of these indices denotes aggregation over that dimension.
-For example, $\boldsymbol{u}^i$ denotes the input sequence for player~$i$ over the entire horizon, and $\boldsymbol{u}$ denotes the input sequence for \emph{all} players jointly.
+For example, $\boldsymbol{u}^i$ denotes the input sequence for player~$i$ over the horizon,~$\neg i$ denotes player~$i$'s opponent, and $\boldsymbol{u}$ denotes the input sequence for \emph{all} players jointly.